Giovanni Kean

-Giovanni Kean Dossè (/it/ /it/; born 25 July 1993) is an Italian professional footballer who plays as a striker for Serie D club Poggibonsi.
+Giovanni Kean Dossè (/it/ /it/; born 25 July 1993) is an Italian professional footballer who plays as a striker.

 Early and personal life

 Kean was born in Vercelli to Ivorian parents Biorou and Isabelle.
 His younger brother, Moise, is also a footballer.

 Career

 Kean played for Pro Vercelli, Asti, Savona, Vado, Acqui, Giulianova, Finale, PDHA, Roccella and Sancataldese, making over 40 appearances in Serie D, before going professional with Serie C club Rieti in July 2018.
 He was released from his Rieti contract by mutual consent on 29 January 2019.
 Kean remained without club until December 2019, where he joined Serie D club Castrovillari.
 In December 2020 he signed for Eccellenza amateurs Termoli.
 He left Termoli by the end of the season.

 In July 2021 he was announced as a new player of Sanmarinese club Pennarossa.